 Well, you got me.
 Let’s wrap this thing up.
 See you on Friday!

 Different groups of players have different needs, playstyles, and desires.
-As the DM, you should try your best to run a game that aligns closely to your group’s preferred style of play.
+As the DM, you should try your best to run a game that aligns closely with your group’s preferred style of play.

 Let’s talk about how to determine the starting level for your next D&D 5e campaign.